 Undergraduate Research and Creative Projects Award

-Academic Year 2023/2024 Undergraduate Research and Creative Projects Awards
+Academic Year 2024/2025 Undergraduate Research and Creative Projects Awards

 Undergraduate Research and Creative Projects Awards

 What are Undergraduate Research and Creative Projects?
 Research is how the academic community communicates with the world.
-Taking multiple forms, research includes scholarly and creative activities that can lead to new knowledge, improve our ability to solve problems, result in new theory, or in the creation of new art or an artistic performance.
+Taking multiple forms, research includes inquiry-driven scholarly and creative activities that can lead to new knowledge, improve our ability to solve problems, result in new theory, or in the creation of new art or an artistic performance.

 Undergraduate Research is a unique opportunity for students to work with faculty.
 Some students will work on part of a faculty member's current research project.
 Other students may develop an independent project of their own that is guided by a faculty member.
 Either way, students have opportunities in a variety of disciplines to engage in original hands-on research and creative projects.